 Until this amazing company came into the real estate ecosystem, only brokers and franchisers owned the company and received the benefits of ownership.

 If you’re interested in the Privileges of Ownership, give us a call.
-Chris Highland, Managing Broker eXp Maryland, 301-401-5119.
+Chris Highland, Associate Broker eXp Maryland, 301-401-5119.